-Queensland, the state of sunshine and surf, has officially declined the Australian governments bid to run a ‘UK- style’ sports lottery.
+Queensland has officially declined the Australian governments bid to run a ‘UK- style’ sports lottery.
 The reason for the sports lottery bid was to improve financial backing for the underachieving national Olympic team.

-Why is a ‘sports lottery plan’ short sighted?
+Why is a ‘sports lottery plan’ short-sighted?

 During a meeting of Sports Ministers last week, de Brenni stated: “I think all states would agree that sport needs a significant injection of funding from the Commonwealth across all levels,”.
 However, he does not believe that the answer is a sports lottery because “lotto is already a crowded field in Australia”.

 According to a spokesperson for Greg Hunt, Queensland is all set to announce the arrival of new pokie machines totalling 2500!
-Hunts spokesperson added that it was odd that the state would allow the introduction of these gambling game machines but not back “measures to improve sport funding as Great Britain and New Zealand have already done”.
+Hunts spokesperson added that it was odd that the state would allow the introduction of these gambling game machines but not back “measures to improve sports funding as Great Britain and New Zealand have already done”.

 Queensland ranks as the best performing sports state in Australia.
 Thus de Brenni has the final say in the rejection of the sports lottery.